-Although we were profitable in 2006, 2007 and 2008 based on payments from King and interest income, we have yet to generate any revenues from product sales.
-We had an accumulated deficit of \$118.6 million as of March 31, 2010.
+Although we were profitable in some years in the past based on payments from King and interest income, we have yet to generate any revenues from product sales.
+We had an accumulated deficit.
 Even if we succeed in developing and commercializing one or more of our drug candidates, we expect to continue to use significant cash resources in our operations for the foreseeable future.
 We anticipate that our expenses will increase substantially in the foreseeable future as we: